© Ivonne Wierink | Dreamstime.com

 Studies that have been conducted on almonds point to numerous benefits, including better heart health, management of diabetes, and weight control.

-Peanuts are a high-protein food: A one-ounce serving of peanuts (about 28 whole nuts) provides seven grams of protein—the highest protein content of all types of nuts, and about the same amount as in an ounce of meat.
+Peanuts are another worthy plant-based protein source.
+A one-ounce serving of peanuts (about 28 whole nuts) provides seven grams of protein—the highest protein content of all types of nuts, and about the same amount as in an ounce of meat.
 And, peanuts provide many other valuable nutrients, including niacin, thiamin, choline, vitamin E, magnesium, zinc, iron, and copper.

 Daily consumption of about one ounce of peanuts is linked with the reduced risk of many chronic diseases, such as heart disease, diabetes, and cancer.
 In addition, studies show that eating peanuts as a healthy snack can help you manage your weight, because they have the protein, fat, and fiber combination to help control hunger.
 (See also our post Is Peanut Butter Healthy?)